 The company behind MMGuardian was founded in 2012, following the fairly common story of founders who were experiencing issues with controlling their own kids' device usage.
 That seems to have led to a kitchen-sink approach: MMGuardian has virtually every feature you can think of, but the user interfaces on both Android and iOS are horribly outdated and often frustrating to use.

 Even if you're an Android user who wants a rich feature set, you may be willing to look past MMGuardian's shortcomings for the deep level of control and wealth of information offered.
-But for both cost and user experience, you'd be better served on both mobile platforms by Zift or Norton Family Premier
+But for both cost and user experience, you'd be better served on both mobile platforms by Net Nanny or Norton Family Premier.

 Costs and What's Covered